 See the printable recipe card below for full ingredient list and step-by-step directions.

-- Pepperoni– Optional.
-Swap in cooked sausage, ham, or skip the meat for a cheese-only pizza pull apart bread.
+- Pepperoni: Optional.
+Swap in cooked sausage, ham, bacon, or skip the meat for a cheese-only pull apart pizza bread.

-- Mozzarella Cheese– Freshly shredded mozzarella melts best and gives you that classic, cheesy pizza pull-apart texture.
+- Mozzarella Cheese: Freshly shredded mozzarella cheese melts best and gives you that classic cheesy pull apart pizza bread texture.

-- Italian Seasoning/ Garlic Powder– Adds extra pizza flavor.
+- Italian Seasoning/ Garlic Powder: Adds classic pizza flavor.
 Adjust the amounts to suit your taste.

-- Olive Oil– Helps everything bake evenly and adds flavor.
-Melted butter can be used instead for a richer taste.
+- Olive Oil: Helps the biscuit dough bake evenly while adding flavor.
+Melted butter works well, too, for a richer taste.

 Variations

-- Cheese-Only Pull Apart Pizza Bread: Skip the pepperoni and load it up with extra mozzarella for an ultra-cheesy pizza bread.
+- Cheese-Only Pull Apart Pizza Bread: Skip the pepperoni and add extra mozzarella cheese for an ultra-cheesy pull apart pizza bread.

-- Protein– Swap the pepperoni for cooked sausage, ham, bacon, or another favorite meat.
+- Meat Lovers: Swap or combine the pepperoni with cooked sausage, bacon, or ham.

-- Vegetables– Add chopped onions, bell peppers, mushrooms, black olives, or jalapeños.
+- Veggie: Add chopped onions, bell peppers, mushrooms, black olives, or jalapeños.

-- Crescent Roll Pull Apart Pizza Bread: Use crescent roll dough instead of biscuits for a softer, flakier texture.
+- Crescent Roll Pull Apart Pizza Bread: Use refrigerated crescent roll dough instead of biscuit dough for a softer, flakier texture.

-- Air Fryer Pull Apart Pizza Bread: Skip the oven and cook in the air fryer at 350°F for 8-10 minutes, checking often.
+- Air Fryer Pull Apart Pizza Bread: Skip the oven and cook in the air fryer at 350°F for 8-10 minutes, checking often for doneness.

 How to Make Easy Pull Apart Pizza Bread

 Step 1.
 Preheat the oven to 350°F and generously grease a Bundt pan.
-Cut each biscuit into quarters.
+Cut each piece of refrigerated biscuit dough into quarters.

 Step 2.
 In a large bowl, combine the biscuit pieces, pepperoni, mozzarella cheese, Italian seasoning, garlic powder, and olive oil.
-Toss until everything is evenly coated.
+Toss until the biscuit pieces are evenly coated.

 Step 3.
-Transfer the biscuit mixture to the prepared Bundt pan, spreading it out evenly.
+Transfer the biscuit mixture to the prepared Bundt pan, spreading it into an even layer.

 Step 4.
 Bake for 30-35 minutes, or until the center is cooked through and the top is golden brown.
-Let rest for 5 minutes, then carefully invert onto a plate and serve warm.
+Let the pull apart pizza bread rest for 5 minutes before carefully inverting it onto a serving plate.
+Serve warm with marinara sauce, if desired.

 Tips for Success

 - Watch while baking.
-If the top of the bread browns too quickly, tent loosely with foil until cooked through.
+If the top browns too quickly, loosely tent the Bundt pan with foil until the center is cooked through.

 - Grease the pan well.
-A well-greased Bundt pan helps this pizza pull apart bread release easily.
+A generously greased Bundt pan helps the pull apart pizza bread release easily after baking.

 - Serve warm with marinara.
-A side of pizza sauce or marinara makes this easy pull apart pizza bread even better for dipping.
+A side of warm marinara or pizza sauce makes this pull apart pizza bread even better for dipping.

 Storage & Make Ahead

-- Refrigerate: Store leftover pizza bread in an airtight container in the refrigerator for up to 2-3 days.
-Keep marinara sauce separate.
+- Refrigerate: Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Keep the marinara sauce separate.

-- Make Ahead: Assemble the pizza pull apart bread, cover tightly, and refrigerate for up to 24 hours before baking.
+- Make Ahead: Assemble the bread, cover tightly, and refrigerate for up to 24 hours before baking.

-- Freeze: Once baked and cooled, wrap tightly and freeze for up to 2 months.
+- Freeze: Once baked and completely cooled, wrap tightly in plastic wrap and foil or place in a freezer-safe container.
+Freeze for up to 2 months.
 Thaw overnight in the refrigerator before reheating.

-- Reheat: Warm leftovers in the oven, air fryer, or microwave until heated through.
+- Reheat: Warm leftovers in a 350°F oven for 8-10 minutes, in the air fryer at 325°F for 3-5 minutes, or microwave individual portions in 30-second intervals until heated through.

 Pull Apart Pizza Bread Recipe FAQs

-Reheat leftovers in the oven at 325°F for 10-15 minutes, in the air fryer for a few minutes, or in the microwave until warmed through.
+Reheat leftovers in a 350°F oven for 8-10 minutes, in the air fryer at 325°F for 3-5 minutes, or microwave until warmed through.

 More Pizza Recipes You’ll Love